Lucy Knisley

 Lucy Knisley (born January 11, 1985) is an American comic artist and musician.
 Her work is often autobiographical, and food is a common theme.

 Knisley's drawn travel journal French Milk was published through Simon & Schuster in October 2008.
 It received positive reviews in several publications, such as USA Today and Salon.com.
 Comics critic Douglas Wolk described it as "a keenly observed letter back home... the pleasure Knisley takes in food and company is infectious."

 Knisley holds a BFA ('07) from The School of the Art Institute of Chicago.
 While there, she contributed to and edited the comics section of the school newspaper, FNews.
 Knisley holds an MFA ('09) from the Center for Cartoon Studies.
 She was awarded the 2007 Diamond in the Rough scholarship for her CCS application comic, Heart Seed Snow Circuit.
 She is a 2014 recipient of the Alex Awards.

 Personal life

-Knisley became engaged to designer John Horstman.
-At the time of his proposal to her, they had been separated for three years after a five year relationship.
-They married in September 2014.
+Knisley married designer John Horstman in September 2014.
+At the time of his proposal to her, they had been separated for three years after a five-year relationship.

 Knisley gave birth to her first child on June 13, 2016.
-She refers to him as "Pal" in her writing, short for Palindrome, for privacy reasons.
+She refers to them as "Pal" in her writing, short for Palindrome, for privacy reasons.